carloblvd/carloblvd/README.md

 - 👋 Hi, I’m @carloblvd
-- 👀 I’m interested in a front end web development career!
+- 👀 I’m a front end web developmer!
 - 💻 I’m fluent in HTML, CSS, Javascript, React.
 - 🌱 I’m currently learning Next.js and Typescript.
 - 💞️ I’m looking to collaborate on anything really!
 I'm more excited to learn than anything else!